-Trust breeds safety and respect.
-If you break someone’s trust, you wreck their sanctuary, lose their respect, and risk the relationship.
+Trust builds the foundation of any intimate relationship.
+It provides safety and respect.
+If you break the trust, you wreck their sanctuary, lose your respect and dependability, and risk the relationship itself.

-Once broken, you can try to rebuild it only if the person who has decided to stop trusting you allows for it.
-If they are ready to forgive, you get down to proving your honesty and dependability right away.
-But if they decide against it, the relationship begins its death.
+Once broken, you can try to rebuild it.
+But only if the person who stopped trusting you allows it.
+If they decide to forgive, you can begin to show them your honest commitment to the partnership.
+But if they decide against it, the relationship begins its death march.

-[We have a free ebook on this post for you to download – find the link near the end of this article.]
+[We have a free ebook for you—download it from the link near the end of this article.]

-How To Rebuild Trust In Your Relationship Again
+How To Start Rebuilding Trust In Your Relationship

 Research suggests the following about building trust: